Who We Are - Our Mission and Vision

 To insure that individuals with autism spectrum disorders lead meaningful and productive lives.
 We do this by advocating for appropriate educational, vocational, employment, community outreach and integration, treatment, and other related programs and services on behalf of individuals on the autism spectrum.

-Developing, providing and supporting sustainable and accountable educational, vocational, adult and other services for individuals and families affected by autism spectrum disorders.
+Developing, providing and supporting sustainable and accountable educational, vocational, employment, community outreach and integration, treatment, and other related programs and services for individuals affected by autism spectrum disorders.